Biological, Non-Biological and Viscera Matrices in Toxicology

 Urine is the first-line screening matrix because it concentrates metabolites.
 The kidney has been actively pulling water back and dumping waste, so a drug or metabolite present at nanograms per millilitre in blood can sit at micrograms per millilitre in urine.
 The price of that concentration is that urine reflects the recent past rather than the moment of death.
 Cannabis (THC-COOH) is detectable in chronic users for up to 30 days, cocaine and its benzoylecgonine metabolite for two to four days, opioids for two to three days, and benzodiazepines for several days to weeks depending on half-life.

 Hair is the chronological record.
 Scalp hair grows at roughly 1 centimetre per month, which means a 6 centimetre lock divided into six 1 centimetre segments gives six monthly windows into systemic exposure.
 Segmental analysis distinguishes a single acute dose (one segment positive, the rest negative) from chronic exposure (continuous positives across multiple segments).
 The decontamination step before extraction is critical, because external contamination from smoke, sweat or topical application can otherwise falsely raise the result.
-The Society of Hair Testing guidelines, followed at NFSU Gandhinagar and the CFSL hair laboratory, mandate a sequential wash with water, methanol and dichloromethane, with each wash analysed separately.
+The Society of Hair Testing guidelines, followed at NFSU Gandhinagar and the CFSL hair laboratory, recommend a decontamination wash with methanol followed by an aqueous SDS solution and a final water rinse, with each wash fraction analysed separately to exclude external contamination.

 Nails behave like hair but turn over more slowly.
 Fingernail grows fully in roughly six months, toenail in twelve, so a single clipping integrates a longer exposure window.
 Nails are useful for chronic heavy metal cases, particularly arsenic and thallium, where the metal binds to keratin sulfhydryl groups and sits there until the nail is cut.